brianSalk/combinatorics/README.md

 {n+m-2 \choose n-1} = {n+m-2 \choose m-1}
 ```
 ## pbinom
-### pbinom(k,n,p) where n is the number of trials, k is the number of successes and p is the probability of success.
+### pbinom(k,n,p,type='equal') where n is the number of trials, k is the number of successes and p is the probability of success.
 ```math
 {n \choose r} \times p^r \times \left( 1-p\right)^{(n-r)}
 ```